tooinconsistent/ponder/db/CONVENTIONS.md

 - prefer lowercase over UPPERCASE, except for the `NEW`, `OLD` and `TG_OP` keywords.

+### Security

+- all security definer functions should define set search_path from current due to CVE-2018-1058
+- all tables (public or not) should enable RLS
+- relevant RLS policy should be defined before granting a permission
+- grant select should never specify a column list; instead use one-to-one relations as permission boundaries
+- grant insert and grant update must ALWAYS specify a column list

 ### Explicitness

 - all functions should explicitly state immutable/stable/volatile